saranshbansal/learn-aws/NOTES_CONTENT_DELIVERY.md

 You can use Alias records to map custom domain names (such as api.example.com) both to API Gateway custom regional APIs and edge-optimized APIs and to Amazon VPC interface endpoints.

 An alias record can only point to a `CloudFront distribution, Elastic Beanstalk environment, ELB, S3 bucket as a static website`, or to `another record in the same hosted zone` that you’re creating the alias record in.

+- Maps a hostname to an AWS resource
+- An extension to DNS functionality
+- Automatically recognizes changes in the resource’s IP addresses
+- Unlike CNAME, it can be used for the top node of a DNS namespace (Zone Apex), e.g.: example.com Amazon Route 53
+- Alias Record is always of type A/AAAA for AWS resources (IPv4 / IPv6)
+- **You can’t set the TTL**

 ### CNAME vs Alias